-Prior to joining Bon Appétit, she was senior style editor at the Los Angeles Times Magazine.
+Prior to joining Bon Appétit, she was senior style editor at the Los Angeles Times Magazine, overseeing fashion and beauty, home and garden design, and food and wine coverage.
 As an editor, she has collaborated with Pulitzer Prize-winning writers and New York Times bestselling authors.
 Heather has been a judge at numerous wine and chef competitions, served as a judge for the James Beard Restaurant Awards and IACP Food Writing Awards, and appears on TV and radio, ranging from Hell's Kitchen to NPR's Morning Edition.
-She was launch editor for the Elizabeth Street iPad apps, a series of international city guides, which received press in VogueVanity FairWWD and the Los Angeles Times.
+She was a contributing editor at C Magazine and launch editor for the Elizabeth Street iPad apps, a series of international city guides, which received press in VogueVanity FairWWD and the Los Angeles Times.

 Heather grew up in the Napa Valley and worked at local wineries after graduating from UC Davis.
 She has also lived in Oxford, England, and Paris, France, where she studied at the Sorbonne.
-She has an MFA in Writing from Otis College of Art and Design and is an alumna of the Tin House Writers Workshop.
-A longtime Support Council Member for UCLA’s Rape Treatment Center, she is also an active volunteer and advocate for immigrant rights with Freedom for Immigrants.
-Heather is a contributing essayist to the anthology Slouching Towards Los Angeles: Living and Writing by Joan Didion’s Light (Rare Bird, 2020).
-She currently teaches journalism and writing at USC Annenberg and lives in Los Angeles with her family.
+She has an MFA in Writing from Otis College of Art and Design, where she was the recipient of a President’s Fellowship, and is an alumna of the Tin House Writers Workshop.
+Heather is a contributing essayist to the anthology Slouching Towards Los Angeles: Living and Writing by Joan Didion’s Light (Rare Bird, 2020) and California Dream State (Rizzoli, 2025).
+The winner of a Los Angeles Press Club National Arts and Entertainment Award for her yearlong series “United We Read” for the L.A.
+Times, Heather currently teaches journalism and writing at USC Annenberg.
+She lives in Los Angeles with her family.

 Contact: heatherjohnfogarty@gmail.com

-Literary Representation: Mike Nardullo, Levine Greenberg Rostan, mnardullo@lgrliterary.com
+Literary Representation: Danielle Svetcov, Levine Greenberg Rostan, dsvetcov@lgrliterary.com

 IMG_1320.JPG.jpeg